bbauska/ibm-intermediate-web-dev/README.md

 from 90 locations worldwide.
 A subscription is required to use this platform for cloud-based website monitoring.
-A Domain Expiry Monitor, an SSL/TLS Certificate Monitor, and a Website Defacement Monitor detect errors in your website\'s code.
+A Domain Expiry Monitor, an SSL/TLS Certificate Monitor, and a Website Defacement Monitor detect errors in your website&apos;s code.
 DNS fetches, connection establishment times, first-byte time, download time, and SSL handshake time are all included in performance timings.